How to use SAMPLE history as an effective patient assessment tool

 5. Last ins and outs

 SAMPLE questions are asked of any patient.
-Though if a patient has airway, breathing or circulatory life threats the gathering of patient history is secondary to treating those life threatening conditions, like removing an airway obstruction or performing chest compressions.
+Though if a patient has airway, breathing or circulatory life threats, gathering a patient history is secondary to treating those time-sensitive, life-threatening conditions, like removing an airway obstruction or performing chest compressions.

 The results of SAMPLE can help identify the cause of a medical condition, like anaphylaxis secondary to ingestion of an allergen.
 The questions can also help diagnose a reason for traumatic injury.
 For example, alcohol consumption might have caused a fall and fracture, as well as potentially predicting respiratory depression and airway compromise.

 Here are some tips on how to best approach using SAMPLE history during the secondary assessment.

 Signs are what you can measure, such as heart rate or respiratory rate.
 Signs are also what you can hear or see.
 You can auscultate wheezing or see a bruise.
 Symptoms are what the patient complains about.
 Symptoms are the patient's subjective description of their illness or injury.

 Robotically asking a patient, "What are your signs and symptoms?" will either result in a blank stare or a long narrative of a complex and confusing medical history.
 If you haven't asked or been told already, ask the patient or their caregiver, "Why did you call for an ambulance?"

 Sometimes the reason for EMS is self-evident, like a deformed extremity, a patient clutching their chest or audible wheezing.
 Other times you make need to probe to determine the nature of the patient's complaint.
 Use the patient's answer to ask follow-up questions about their symptoms associated with or relevant to the problem.